HugoMillwood-zz/plugin.audio.beets/README.md

 | Windows  | ``%PROGRAMFILES(x86)%\XBMC\addons`` 			|
 | OpenELEC | ``/storage/.kodi/addons`` 					|

-To update the plugin you just have to ``git pull`` in the cloned directory.
+To update the add-on you just have to ``git pull`` in the cloned directory.

 Like so: